7 - Wiek keuze

 3.5cm - 7cm - 10cm - 15cm - 20cm

-Wax wicks are of a self-chosen length and are provided with a layer of wax and a metal wick base.
+Wax wicks are of a self-chosen length which are provided with a layer of wax and a metal wick base.

 Ideal for making tea lights or filling glasses and jars.